Alternative Names: Dorothea

 Nearest Public phone: The local village

-Mobile Network service: There are no on-site facilities, no toilets, no phones (and mobile phone reception can be variable) and no food outlets,
+Other comments: There are no on-site facilities, no toilets and no food outlets,

 Café: Although there are shops, cafe's and pubs in the local village, these are not within walking distance, so you need to take hot flasks, brewing kit, butties etc